 While its neighbour across the pond is more famous for tea, my ABSOLUTE favourite tea in the world can only be bought in French packaging!
 I will give away the secret, it is french Twinnings Vanilla Tea!
 While not the ONLY tea you should buy in France, try some of the amazing tea’s in france and bring a few back home from your vacation.

 Bouquins of Paris (Booksellers of Antiquarian Books) along the Seine

-While walking along the Seine, you cannot miss the Bouquinistes of Paris.
+While walking along the Seine, especially in Paris in the summertime, you cannot miss the Bouquinistes of Paris.
 They were registered as a UNESCO World Heritage site in 2011 and they sell used books and postcards.
 While browsing through the stacks, you are sure to find the perfect one and they make the best unique gifts from Paris.
-While they are not shiny and new, they come with character and a story
+While they are not shiny and new, they come with character and a story.

 When you think of what to buy in Paris, or what to buy in France, cheese is probably what you think of, after wine of course.
 Many fromageries offer vacuum packed hard cheeses, which can be transported back home.
 If you do not have a long journey, most cheeses in your suitcase with a cooler bag should be ok.

 Tips for Souvenir shopping at Monoprix